There are numerous possible causes for loss of appetite. If it persists then see your doctor who can try to find the cause in your particular case.

-Your GP will be able to narrow down the possible causes by asking you about your symptoms and examining you.
+Your GP will be able to narrow down the possible causes of loss of appetite by asking you about your symptoms and examining you.
 He or she will probably suggest some blood tests, which may give clues as to the cause.
 An ultrasound scan of the tummy may be helpful in some cases, and/or a chest X-ray.
 Further tests may then be indicated depending on what the likely diagnosis seems to be.

 Dr Sarah Jarvis, 11th February 2021

 There have been National Institute for Health and Care Excellence (NICE) updates in September 2020 and January 2021 regarding guidance on suspected cancer recognition and referral.
 However, there are no changes in these versions which relate to cancers mentioned in this Loss of Appetite leaflet.
 See the NICE guidance in Further Reading and References below.

 What is the treatment for loss of appetite?

 This will entirely depend on the cause which is found.
 Generally speaking, the most important thing is to establish the cause so that it can be quickly treated if possible.
 Your appetite keeps you eating, which keeps you healthy and strong.
 See the separate leaflet called Healthy Eating for more information.

 Suspected cancer: recognition and referral; NICE guideline (2015 - last updated December 2021)

 Nicholson BD, Oke J, Friedemann Smith C, et al; The Suspected CANcer (SCAN) pathway: protocol for evaluating a new standard of care for patients with non-specific symptoms of cancer.
 BMJ Open.
 2018 Jan 218(1):e018168. doi: 10.1136/bmjopen-2017-018168.